-Your fabric sample is sent "As it is" which means that when your sample is printed we will loosely cut around the edges.
+Your custom fabric samples are sent "As it is" which means that we will loosely cut around the edges of the print.
 Therefore the print that you will receive will be the entire fabric piece with your print on it and a potential small border of the plain fabric around the edges.

 When uploading an image into our size sample preview, your image will be resized to fit the dimensions you have selected.

 If you upload a very large file, it will be reduced to the size of the sample ordered.
 If you require a crop at actual size, we recommend you size your file before uploading to ensure the dimensions are not changed.
-As these sample prints are generally small, we do not recommend uploading files larger than 5mb.
+As these printed fabric samples are generally small, we do not recommend uploading files larger than 5mb.